How an RCMP officer escaped and survived after being shot by the N.S. gunman

 Later, Morrison said the gunman, Gabriel Wortman, had a "melancholy expression on his face" and a "grit" look as he raised his gun, according to the summary of his interview.

 There were three or four shots.
 Morrison was hit, though it's not clear from the documents where or how many times.

 Still in the driver's seat, the officer "floored it" and took off south along Highway 2 toward Milford, N.S, careening off a guard rail as he drove, the court documents said.

 He repeatedly hit the button to notify dispatch that he was in trouble and needed immediate assistance but wasn't sure if the message went through.

 WATCH | N.S. shooting suspect on camera shortly before he was caught:

-When he arrived at a station used by paramedics, Morrison found it was empty.
+When he arrived at a station used by paramedics, Morrison couldn't get in and didn't think anyone was there.
 The court documents state he knew he could be a "sitting duck" and went behind the building with his rifle, radioing he was there and needed help.

 Sgt.
 Angela Hawryluk, who summarized Morrison's interview in an application to gain access to the shooter's financial records, wrote that the body armour he wore protected him from a chest or abdomen wound.

 When he returned home from hospital April 21, Morrison had bandages on both arms.